World Cup 2026 Stadiums

-New York New Jersey Stadium, known locally as MetLife Stadium, is the official FIFA tournament name for the World Cup 2026 venue in New York / New Jersey, United States.
-FIFA has assigned 8 matches here, and the schedule stretches to the final.
-That mix makes the ground relevant for both early travel planning and late-stage bracket watching.
+New York New Jersey Stadium, known locally as MetLife Stadium, is the official FIFA tournament name for the World Cup 2026 venue in the Meadowlands in East Rutherford, New Jersey.
+FIFA has assigned 8 matches here, and the schedule reaches the FIFA World Cup 2026 final.
+That mix makes the ground important for both early travel planning and late-stage bracket watching.

 New York New Jersey Stadium World Cup 2026 Schedule

 New York New Jersey Stadium hosts 8 matches in total.
-The confirmed breakdown includes 5 group-stage matches, 1 Round of 32 tie, 1 Round of 16 match, and 1 final, so the venue stays relevant across more than one phase of the tournament.
+The confirmed breakdown includes 5 group-stage matches, 1 Round of 32 tie, 1 Round of 16 match and 1 final, so the venue stays relevant across more than one phase of the tournament.
 Fans who map those shifts early usually make better decisions on hotel nights, flight timing, and ticket priority.

 | Date | Match No. | Fixture | Stage | Time (ET) |